jboss-set/pull-request-processor/README.md

 - -p : defines streams and components that are eligible to be written into.
 This is selective write permission.
 It has the same structure as list in -s.
 If it is not present, it defaults to -s

-- -w: true or false - determine if write pemission has been granted
+- -w: true or false - determine if write permission has been granted

 - -f: file path where processor can write output report in HTML format if it supports it